Jaisocx-Tools/jstable/README.md

 You can set Your own url of any published in web json data of some table records.

 ### how to set columns in the table
-in the file www/js/JSTable.js there is the javascript class JSTable,
+in the file www/data/table-metadata.json there is the JSON file, having settings for table columns,

-feel free to adjust number of columns and source json properties values as columns text.
+feel free to adjust number of columns and columns properties.

-Columns widths:
 ```
 index.html, line 18:
       const tableHeader = {